Heat (1995 film): Filming

 Principal photography for Heat lasted 107 days during the summer of 1995.
-All of the shooting was done on location, due to Mann's decision not to use a soundstage.
+All of the shooting was done on location in and around Los Angeles due to Mann's decision not to use a soundstage.
+Among the key filming locations were the Citigroup Center, where the bank heist and police shootout takes place, and the Kate Mantilini restaurant, which serves as the location of the meeting over coffee between Pacino and De Niro's characters.